Education and Research System

 Schedule: Spring AB - By appointment (fourth semester)

-Length: From a minimum of 3 weeks up to a maximum of 6 months
+Duration: Minimum of 3 weeks up to a maximum of 6 months

 Faculty in charge: Fabien Lombardo, Kazuya Morikawa, Ryosuke Ohniwa

-1. Internship briefing
+1. Internship Briefing

-2. Internship implementation
+2. Internship Implementation

-3. Report submission and debriefing
+3. Report Submission and Debriefing

 Third and fourth semester internship workflow (planned)